Now I’m not just talking about just writing, drawing, and all that kind of creativity.

 When I choose to create, I get the anxiety up front.
 Because to create is to challenge ourselves, and doing things that are challenging can be stressful.

 The funny thing is that more often than not, when I am sliding into Default Mode, I don’t even realize it.
 I may fool myself into thinking that I don’t need to challenge myself like I once needed.

 Even still, whether I know I am holding onto too much creative energy or not, there will be psychological consequences.

 Over time that “old anxiety devil” begins talking more loudly, and guiding me to act in ways that may not be acceptable.

 Now I hope you aren’t thinking that I am talking about some sort of evil possession.
-Just, that the energy I don’t create with is going to find a way to do so!
+Just, that the unused creative energy is going to find a way to do so.

-To tie that article into this article I think we need a list!
-A list of tips for staying in the right headspace for making positive commitments, and keeping ourselves in the drivers seat of OUR OWN LIVES.
+To tie that article into this article I think we need a list.
+A list of tips for staying in the right headspace for making positive commitments, and keeping ourselves in the drivers seat of OUR CREATIVE ENERGY.